Arithmetic Moduli and Lifting of Enriques Surfaces: Introduction

 In Section \ref{sec:three quadrics} we show that the canonical double cover of an Enriques surface is birational to the complete intersection of three quadrics in $\PP^5$.
 We introduce the notion of a Cossec--Verra polarization and establish a couple of general facts about them.
 Finally, we explicitly describe the action of the finite flat group scheme of length two, which acts on this complete intersection.
 In particular, we will see that every Enriques surface arises via the Bombieri--Mumford--Reid construction of \cite{bm3}.

 In Section \ref{sec:moduli} we study pairs of Enriques surfaces with at worst Du~Val singularities together with ample Cossec--Verra polarizations.
 We prove their lifting to characteristic zero and construct the moduli space $\ModulPolAmple$ of such pairs.
-Using the results of Section \ref{sec:three quadrics}, all boils down to describing deformations and moduli of complete intersections of three quadrics together with the action of a finite flat group scheme of length $2$.
+Using the results of Section \ref{sec:three quadrics}, all boils down to describing deformations of complete intersections of three quadrics in $\PP^5$ together with the action of a finite flat group scheme of length $2$.

-Finally, in Section \ref{sec:final} we relate $\ModulPolAmple$ to the moduli space $\Modul$ of unpolarized Enriques surfaces.
-These are connected via Artin's functor of simultaneous resolutions of singularities and the functor that forgets the Cossec--Verra polarization.
-Finally, we prove lifting to characteristic zero.
+Finally, in Section \ref{sec:final}, we relate $\ModulPolAmple$ to moduli spaces of smooth Enriques surfaces, both polarized and unpolarized.
+These are connected via Artin's functor of simultaneous resolutions of singularities and it is here, that these moduli spaces pick up singularities.

-\begin{Remarkx} While working on this article and discussing it, I was pointed out the discussion \cite{Ekedahl unpublished} on the internet platform {\tt mathoverflow.net}.
-It seems that some of the results in Section \ref{sec:final} have been obtained independently by Ekedahl and Shepherd-Barron several years ago, but were never published. \end{Remarkx}

-\begin{Acknowledgements} I thank Brian~Conrad, Igor~Dolgachev, David~Eisenbud and Jack~Hall for long discussions and comments.
-Moreover, I gratefully acknowledge funding from DFG under research grant LI 1906/1-1 and thank the department of mathematics at Stanford university for kind hospitality. \end{Acknowledgements}
+\begin{Acknowledgements} It is pleasure for me to thank Brian~Conrad, Igor~Dolgachev, David~Eisenbud, Jack~Hall, Sven~Meinhardt, and especially Torsten~Ekedahl for discussions and help.
+Also, I thank the referee for remarks and comments.
+Moreover, I gratefully acknowledge funding from DFG under research grant LI 1906/1-1 and Transregio SFB 45 and thank the departments of mathematics at Stanford university and Bonn university for hospitality, where parts of this article were written. \end{Acknowledgements}